theforeman/theforeman.org/_posts/2018-04-30-foreman-community-newsletter---april-2018.md

 reach out to Greg again.
 Welcome back Greg!

+### Feedback wanted - Highly Available Proxies

+Sean O'Keeffe wants your input!
+We've been having a lot of discussion on the right way to implement high availability for the proxies, and we'd like to hear from more voices.
+If you're curious about the current plans, and want to offer your thoughts, then head over to the [forum thread][ha-proxy] for more details.
+Thanks!

 ### Upcoming Events

 * Community Demo - 17th May (URL to be announced)